[Better Sex Products Review] For Play Couples’ Chocolate

 Sharp.
 Sexy.
 Bold.
 Want your evening to end with more than just a kiss?
 After Dark is the perfect scent to accompany you on a nighttime tryst or bring the passion back to life with your partner.

-After Dark is definitely the sexier of these two fragrances.
+After Dark is definitely the sexier of these two classic fragrances.
 It contains top notes of galbanum oil, lily and grapefruit, middle notes of white chocolate and jasmine, and base notes of costus root, ambergris, and vanilla.
 The florals don’t come out as strongly as they do in some fragrances, and the overall effect is quite sultry.
-It calls to mind the kind of kiss you share at the end of an amazing date, the kind of kiss that you just know is leading to a lot more.
+It calls to mind the kind of kiss you share at the end of an amazing first date, the kind of kiss that you just know is leading to a lot more.

 This perfume feels quite androgynous to me, which isn’t always my personal vibe.
 However, I actually like this one more the longer I wear it.
 The initial sharpness wears down, leaving a warm fragrance with just a hint of underlying sweetness.